 Table of Contents

 The image that I had in my head when I intuitively thought about productivity was very much based on a short-term satisfaction of emotions.
-It was one where I got up in the morning, immediately started working, my hands flying over the keyboard solving task after task and ticking all boxes on my todo-list.
+It was one where I got up in the morning, immediately started working, my hands flying over the keyboard solving task after task and ticking all boxes on my todo-list (Basically like this video.
 After an entire day of work, I go to bed filled with satisfaction since I have completed so many tasks and look forward to repeating the same process in the following days.
 While this is slightly exaggerated, people I have spoken to have a similar intuition.
 However, I think that this framing has three major problems: a) It is clearly not realistic.
 Your body has limits and most tasks are actually complicated.
 If you are just ticking boxes all day, you should look for harder problems to solve. b) It focuses on the wrong target.
 The just described intuition implicitly focuses on the emotional satisfaction from ticking boxes but does not measure the actual outcome of your work.
 You can tick boxes all day and feel good about it without actually getting anything done and, inversely, you can get a lot done by asking one simple question to the right person even though this might not feel emotionally appealing at all.
 Ticking boxes can be a good way to measure progress, you just have to make sure you aren’t reward hacking by making boxes just to tick boxes. c) It is too short-termist.
 While it definitely feels nice to ride on the emotional high for a while this definition doesn’t ask simple yet important questions like “How long can you endure this kind of behavior?” or “Is it actually the optimal way to reach a long-term target?”.

 In contrast, I want to propose a different view of productivity which might be more boring but captures the desired aspects better.
 I define productivity as the sum of outcomes that can be attributed to your actions over time.
 Because this sounds very abstract, I want to elaborate on the three main components.